Extrapolative Controlled Sequence Generation via Iterative Refinement: Protein Design on the AAV dataset

 \subsection{Implementation Details}

-\paragraph{Scorer} The scorer, $f_s$, is a CNN model trained on the examples with fitness value in the \emph{training region}.
-The architecture and hyperparameters for the CNN were chosen based on the original FLIP benchmark.\footnote{On the low-vs-high split, the train correlation of the scorer is $0.82$ and the test correlation is $0.34$.
-This matches the best test correlation on this split obtained as part of the benchmark.} The scorer accepts a string corresponding to the proteins and outputs a floating-point fitness value.\footnote{Note that the scorer predictions are only reliable in the \emph{training region}.}

-\paragraph{Generator} We create pairs to train the \modelacc model by following the same strategy as in ACE2.
-We use the Prot-T5-XL \cite{elnaggar2020prottrans} model to infill masks in the mutable region and score pairs with the scorer, $f_s$, to create the generator training data.\footnote{We again set the hyperparameter $\delta$ to $1.5$.} We then fine-tune Prot-T5-XL on this dataset.
-Since the length of the mutants is greater than the token limit of Prot-T5-XL, we truncate them from the start to the last $512$ tokens, which always contain the entire mutable region of the protein.

-\paragraph{Inference} We start from the wild-type and run inference on the \modelacc model as per \Cref{sec:inference}.
+\paragraph{Training the scorer} The scorer, $f_s$, is a CNN model trained on the examples in the \emph{training region}.
+The architecture and hyperparameters for the CNN were chosen based on the FLIP benchmark.\footnote{On the low-vs-high split, the train correlation of the scorer is $0.82$ and the test correlation is $0.34$.
+This matches the best test correlation on this split obtained as part of the benchmark.} The scorer accepts a string corresponding to the proteins and outputs a floating-point fitness value. \paragraph{Training the editor} We create pairs to train the \modelacc model by following the same strategy as in ACE2.
+We use the Prot-T5-XL \cite{elnaggar2020prottrans} model to infill masks in the mutable region and score pairs with the scorer, $f_s$, to create the editor training data.\footnote{We again set the hyperparameter $\delta$ to $1.5$.} We then fine-tune Prot-T5-XL on this dataset.
+Since the length of the mutants is greater than the sequence length limit of Prot-T5-XL, we truncate them from the start to the last $512$ tokens, which always contain the entire mutable region of the protein. \paragraph{Inference} We start from the wild-type and run inference on the \modelacc model as per \Cref{sec:inference}.
 When using the scorer, we sample $5$ generations, score them with $f_s$, select the best one, and repeat for $10$ iterations.
-For the scorer-free setup, we generate with a beam size of 5 at each iteration.

-\paragraph{Evaluation} We generate $10,000$ mutants with each method and report the fraction of these which are above the target scores, $z^*$.
-In lieu of a wet-lab experiment, we obtain fitness scores for each generated sequence via an oracle model, which is a CNN trained on the \emph{sampled} (i.i.d.) split of the AAV dataset.
-This was chosen as the examples from the \emph{sampled} split span fitness values across both the \emph{training region} and \emph{extrapolation region}.\footnote{We select the CNN architecture as it has the highest spearman correlation with the gold fitness values on the benchmark \cite{dallago2022flip}.
-The model obtains a train spearman correlation of $0.93$ and a test correlation of $0.92$ on this split.}
+For the scorer-free setup, we generate with a beam size of $5$ for $10$ iterations. \paragraph{Evaluation} We generate $10,000$ mutants with each method and report the success rate of generating mutations that are above the target scores, $z^*$.
+In lieu of a wet-lab experiment, we obtain fitness scores for each generated sequence via an oracle model, which is a CNN trained on the \emph{sampled} (i.i.d.) split of the AAV dataset.\footnote{We select the CNN architecture as it has the highest spearman correlation with the gold fitness values on the benchmark \cite{dallago2022flip}.
+The model obtains a train spearman correlation of $0.93$ and a test correlation of $0.92$ on this split.} This was chosen as the examples from the \emph{sampled} split span fitness values across both the \emph{training region} and \emph{extrapolation region}.

 \paragraph{Baselines} We compare our approach to the \emph{Sampling} and \emph{Iterative Sampling} baselines.\footnote{As mentioned earlier, the \emph{PPLM} and \emph{Score-Conditioned Generator} baselines are not well suited for the protein tasks. }